AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/configure-project-preferences-group.md

   </tr>
   <tr>
    <td role="rowheader">Calculate Percent Complete based on</td>
    <td> <p>The percent complete of a project or parent task is based on the overall progress of the tasks.
-This information can be calculated based on either the Duration or the Planned Hours of the tasks on a project.</p> <p>If you select Duration, the Duration of each task in a project determines the overall percent complete for the project, and the Duration of each subtask determines the overall percent complete for its parent task.</p> <p>If you select Duration, make sure you specify the<strong>Typical hours per work day</strong> and <strong>Typical work days per week</strong> in the <strong>Timelines</strong> section.
+This information can be calculated based on either the Duration or the Planned Hours of the tasks on a project.</p> <p>If you select Duration, the Duration of each task in a project determines the overall percent complete for the project, and the Duration of each subtask determines the overall percent complete for its parent task.</p> <p>If you select Duration, make sure you specify the Typical hours per work day and Typical work days per week in the Timelines section.
 Workfront uses this information when calculating a task's percent complete based on Duration. </p> <p>If you select Planned Hours, ensure that all tasks on each project have the amount of Planned Hours defined, and that the amount is not zero.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Automatically set the project's Condition based on the Progress Status</td>